DoughnutsNCookies/42KL-CP-Minishell/README.md

 ## Bonus
 `&&` (AND operator):
 - The `&&` operator is used to execute the command on its right only `if the command on its left succeeds` or returns an exit status of 0.
-- If the command on the left fail or returns a non-zero exit status, the command on the right will not be executed.
+- If the command on the left fails or returns a non-zero exit status, the command on the right will not be executed.

 `||` (OR operator):
 - The `||` operator is used to execute the command on its right only `if the command on its left fails` or returns an exit status of 0.